Average rate on a 30-year mortgage falls to 6.47%, lowest level in more than a year

 Sales of previously occupied U.S. homes fell in June for the fourth month in a row.
 And sales of new single-family homes fell last month to the slowest annual pace since November.

-Rates have mostly eased in recent weeks as signs of easing inflation and a cooling job market have raised expectations that the Federal Reserve will cut its benchmark interest rate next month.
+Rates have mostly eased in recent weeks as signs of waning inflation and a cooling job market have raised expectations that the Federal Reserve will cut its benchmark interest rate next month for the first time in four years.

+Mortgage rates are influenced by several factors, including how the bond market reacts to the central bank’s interest rate policy decisions.
+That can move the trajectory of the 10-year Treasury yield, which lenders use as a guide to pricing home loans.

+This week’s drop in mortgage rates follows a pullback in the 10-year Treasury yield, which briefly slid last week to around 3.7% after worse-than-expected labor market data rattled investors, pushing up demand for bonds.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.